Pit1000/MrCOLDguy/README.md

 ---

-> ✨ This project demonstrates the capabilities of IoT (Internet of Things) 🌐, combining microcontrollers 🕹️ with web applications 💻, for practical uses of both front-end and back-end 🗄 technologies.
+> This project demonstrates the capabilities of IoT (Internet of Things), combining microcontrollers with web applications, for practical uses of both front-end and back-end technologies.

 ---